 Charity and Community Service

-Charity and community service events are part of life at Millfield.
+Charity and Community Service events are part of life at Millfield.
 We are proud of the contribution that pupils make to a wide range of events that are organised at house, year group and the whole school level.
-Over £100,000 has been distributed to a range of causes since 2003.
-It is arguably of equal importance that our pupils have learnt firsthand about the objectives of a range of causes.
-This exposure for some will act as a catalyst for lifelong support of a particular cause.
-We welcome representatives from a range of charities each year to contribute to the PSE programme and to attend different events that are organised.
+Well over £150,000 has been distributed to a range of causes in the last ten years.
+It is arguably of equal importance that our pupils learn firsthand about the objectives of a range of causes.
+This exposure, for some, will act as a catalyst for lifelong support of a particular cause.
+We welcome representatives from a range of charities each year to contribute to the PSHEE programme and to attend different events that are organised.
 Our hope is that, through their exposure to a range of activities and causes, our pupils will develop a sense of the type and scale of need that exists in modern life.